duydd25031999/TC_note/Team Lead/Scrum Team.md

 	- `Facilitating` `Development` Team `decisions`.
 	- `Development` Team `estimates` work in Scrum

-## The Scrum Master serves the Project Manager
+## Scrum Master serves Project Manager

 - Scrum Master should `explain` to Product Manager `how Scrum works`.
 - Treat `Product Manager as a Stakeholder` and `invite` them to `Sprint Review` meeting.

-## The Scrum Master serves the Organization
+## Scrum Master serves Organization

 - `Leading`, `training`, and `coaching` the organization in its `Scrum adoption`
 - `Planning` and `advising` `Scrum implementations` within the organization